Salted-Peanuts/KOTH-Timer/README.md

-# OpenKOTH
+# KOTH-Timer

 A DIY Arduino Nano ESP32 King of the Hill timer for Nerf, foam flinging, skirmish games, and objective-based events.

-OpenKOTH is an open-source physical game timer with arcade buttons, TM1637 displays, battery monitoring, and a local phone-friendly referee/admin web interface.
+KOTH-Timer is an open-source physical game timer with arcade buttons, TM1637 displays, battery monitoring, and a local phone-friendly referee/admin web interface.
 It is designed for two-team King of the Hill games where players physically hold a button to capture the objective.

 This project is based on a working timer that has been tested successfully at local Nerf events.
 A few people in the hobby scene asked how to build their own, so this repo exists to make that possible.